 Alan is also our Health and Wellbeing Officer, who mentors and coaches our clients to optimum mental and physical health and wellbeing.

-Paul has just joined us as a Support Worker and a trainee counsellor.
+Will has just joined us as a Support Worker Volunteer.

 At Hope, our vision is to empower our clients to create a life they feel in control of, becoming free from addictions and negative behaviours.